riipon1/rock-paper-scissors/README.md

 - The game also keeps track of the score and updates the score for both the player and the computer after each round.
 Users can also reset the game by clicking the "Reset Game" button to start over.

+- Game also includes a "Return Home" button to return to home/cover page.

 ## User Goals

 - The game has sleek and modern design with clear visual RPS choices.